tslabs/zx-evo/pentevo/docs/TSconf/tsconf_en.md

 ##### Sprite Reuse

 Sprite Reuse is a special case in sprites programming.
-It is possible to display more than 85 sprites within a frame if to change sprite descriptors on-the-fly.
+It is possible to display more than 85 sprites within a frame, if to change sprite descriptors on-the-fly.
 This mode can be considered as a hack, but it doesn't violate any hardware programming requirements, if used correctly.

 The following conditions must be met.